American Legion Soldier: Description

 This sculpture depicts a male figure dressed in a combination of World War I and World War II battle fatigues.
 His shirt is unbuttoned and dogtags hang around his neck.
 A rifle is slung over his right shoulder and he holds a grenade in his left hand.
 He wears a helmet on his head and his pants are tucked into his boots.
 He steps on a snake with his right foot, the snake represents the enemy.
 The sculpture is installed on a small ledge on the facade of the American Legion building, forty feet above the sidewalk.

-Artist

-Information
+History

 The model for the sculpture was Lt.
 Hulon B. Whittington who won a Medal of Honor in World War II.
 The sculpture, which was carved by Frank Bowden, was carved in ninety days at Adolph Wolter's studio in Indianapolis, Indiana.

-Acquisition

 The sculpture cost $5,200 to produce and erect.
 It was dedicated on August 14, 1951, and President Harry S. Truman spoke at the dedication ceremony.